Help for Cadastral Electronic Site (SEC)

 - 125.000 files received from notaries and land registers (15.5 Mill.
 Records)

-- 36.000 files interchanged with authorities of municipalities and state
+- 36.000 files interchanged with authorities of municipalities and state and regional government

 The SEC is adapted to the EU Directives